Cray-HPE/docs-csm/operations/configuration_management/VCS_Administrative_User.md

     **Only follow these steps as part of the previously linked chart redeploy procedure.**

-    > This procedure gets a copy of the `shasta-cfg/utils` directory from latest IUF activity.
+    > This procedure gets a copy of the `shasta-cfg/utils` from the last upgraded CSM artifacts directory.
 If this procedure is being followed when
     > the PIT node or expanded CSM release tarball is still available, then this directory can be copied from there instead.

-    1. Source the environment file to get the `CSM_ARTI_DIR` value, which contains the path to the latest IUF activity media directory used during the most recent upgrade.
+    1. Source the environment file to get the `CSM_ARTI_DIR` value, which contains the path to the latest CSM artifacts directory used during the most recent upgrade.

         ```bash
         source /etc/cray/upgrade/csm/myenv